 Writing in a journal or notebook is another great way to take your mind off of the pain.

 I use my journal to get my thoughts on paper and out of my head.

-Such as cleaning the house, doing their grocery shopping, doing their laundry, cooking them a meal and so on.
+Such as cleaning the house, doing their grocery shopping, doing their laundry, cooking for them and so on.

 Create things you can do to help them out.
 It is a thoughtful and inexpensive gift that will also give your loved one a helping hand.

-Doing things like chores can really take a toll on someone with chronic pain so that extra support can be helpful.
+Doing things like chores can really take a toll on someone with chronic pain, so that extra support can be helpful.

 Materialistic things are great, but nothing beats a bit of quality time.

 Chronic pain sufferers often need to stay at home all day whilst the world moves around them.
 Which can be isolating, boring, and lonely.

 So, spend some time with your loved one, have a quick chin-wag over a cup of coffee, or a night in front of the TV with a takeaway.